 What students should do if they live with someone who has confirmed COVID-19

 - Students sharing accommodation with someone with confirmed COVID-19 are recommended to conduct their studies from home and avoid contact with others for the next 7 days.

-- When it comes to mandatory course components that can only be conducted in person on campus, students are urged to contact the department/course coordinating teacher or equivalent to discuss if an alternative solution is possible.
+- When it comes to compulsory course components that can only be conducted with physical attendance, students are urged to contact the department/course coordinating teacher or equivalent to discuss if an alternative solution is possible.

-- If no alternative examination format is possible, the student must be offered to attend the next retake session.
+- If no alternative examination format is possible, students can attend the next session offered.

 What do I, as a teacher, do if a student with symptoms of disease show up to a lecture or other activity or sits down on a seat that has been blocked off?